 - Gegen — Queer party at the legendary sex club, Kit Kat Club, taking place every two months, the first Friday of the month.
 Expect half-naked or mostly naked guys and gals, a swimming pool (at your own risk) and excellent electro DJs.

-- Homopatik — One of Berlin’s more famous monthly gay parties, taking place every month, at about://blank—a venue just as you’d expect from a Berlin nightclub.
+- Buttons — Born out of one of Berlin’s more famous monthly gay parties (Homopatik ended in 2016), Buttons takes place every month, at about://blank—a venue just as you’d expect from a Berlin nightclub.
 Expect rooms full of sweaty guys, all-weekend raves, a relaxing and cool beer garden and excellent music from their resident DJs.

 - Cocktail d’Amour — Another cult favorite in Berlin, taking place every month at Greissmüle—a great summertime venue where you can expect good music